yaylinda/scriptable/README.md

 ![CalendarEventsWidget](/images/CalendarEventsWidget.png)
 ![CalendarEventsWidget2](/images/CalendarEventsWidget2.png)

+### TODO
+Multiple events for an hour are currently drawn on top of each other.
+Need to reduce the width of events based on how many are in each hour.

 ## DailyLogWidget v2 (AggregatedDailyLogs)
 And updated look to the DailyLogWidget, showing a data grid of activites completed for each day.